 Student Health Requirements

-Because of the special demands of the nursing program and the need to protect patients and students, junior students in the nursing program are required to have a physical examination and prescribed lab tests prior to the start of the school year.
-The health form may be obtained from the Office of Undergraduate Admissions or the Department of Nursing.
+Because of the special demands of the nursing program and the need to protect patients and students, students in the nursing program are required to have a physical examination and prescribed lab tests prior to the start of the school year.
 A current, complete health form including the prescribed lab tests must be on file in the Department of Nursing by the date specified in the admission letter in order for the student to participate in clinical learning experiences.
 Nursing students are required to discuss with their nursing faculty advisors any health factors that may affect their capacity to perform as professional nurses.
 NOTE: New York State Department of Health and individual health care agencies also require additional protective measures prior to caring for patients.
 Presently, health care agencies require a positive rubella titer or evidence of immunization, a PPD, influenza vaccination, varicella immunization or positive titer and Hepatitis B vaccination or its declination.)
-Senior students are required to have a completed health update and PPD prior to the beginning of their senior year.

 Student Learning Outcomes